amarantha-k/cbas/_drafts/4_error.md

     SELECT *
     FROM GleambookUser user;

-Let's assume you have a spelling mistake in the GleambookUser and you missed the ending **s**, youl get the following identifier resolution error:
+Let's assume you have a spelling mistake in the GleambookUser and you missed the ending *s*, then the following identifier resolution error is displayed:

     Error: Cannot find dataset GleambookUser in dataverse Default nor an alias with name GleambookUser!